Offshore LLC Limited Liability Company: What is it and Why You Need One

 Other companies, as well as individuals and trusts, can be members of an LLC.
 There are no limits on the number of members or the classes of members that an LLC may have.
 The important thing to remember is that each member is responsible for his, her or its own pro-rata part of any overall tax obligation of the LLC and that the LLC itself has no tax obligations.

 LLC as a Trust Alternative

-Because of the flexibility available in LLC management structuring LLCs can also be used as alternatives to a trust.
+Because of the flexibility available in LLC management structuring LLCs can also be used as alternatives to an asset protection trust.
 The manager of the LLC is akin to the trustee of a trust and the members are akin to the beneficiaries of a trust.
-Offshore-Protection.com can act as a manager of an LLC on behalf of a client who desires to take advantage of our corporate management services.
+Offshore Protection can act as a manager of an LLC on behalf of a client who desires to take advantage of our corporate management services.

 Substituting an LLC for a trust can change the reporting requirements of taxpayers in onshore jurisdictions.
 Many providers have abandoned the trust as an offshore planning vehicle because trusts have become a target on onshore legislation and unfavourable court decisions.

 Hence many are instead recommending either an LLC or a Foundation depending on what the client requirements are.
 The income or capital gain of an LLC is not reportable as trust income or gain or as corporate income or gain but is treated as personal income or gain.

 Safeguard Your Assets With the Strongest Multi Jurisdictional Asset Protection Structure in the World